 This is my first ever

-don't ask, just shoot candid (and I was terrified while doing it!).
-It made it into the competition Merit Entries Exhibition at the Sydney Centerpoint Tower.
+don't ask, just shoot candid (and I was terrified while doing it).
+Amazingly it was chosen for the competition Merit Entries Exhibition at the Sydney Centerpoint Tower.
 Unfortunately my untitled image had been christened

-Lazy by some unknown hack — I still remember how furious I was about this.
+Lazy by some unknown hack — I still remember the teenage fury this unleashed.

 Berrys Bay, Waverton Park